Bougakov/Micromake-D1-3D-printer/Orange PI Zero/Shutdown button.md

 ## Make the button checking program run automatically on each boot

 Run `nano /etc/rc.local` to open boot script for editing.
-Add the following line to the bottom of it (notice the trailing `&`!):
+Add the following line to the bottom of it (notice the trailing `&` symbol!):

 ```
 ~/zerobutton &